Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Heavy-Hole Light-Hole Mixing and Raman Selection rules

 If we introduce a coupling of the Raman fields to $\pi_z$ -- which is possible when focusing our laser through an objective with large numerical aperture taking us away from the paraxial limit -- and parametrize it as a fraction $\eta$ of a linearly polarized field $\Omega_{\pi}$ in-plane, then the coupling between the ground states becomes:

-Here a deviation from pure circular polarization would activate the $\pi_z$ contribution and could enhance the Raman coupling.
-This would require a significant value of the $\epsilon$ LH mixing term arising for example from biaxial and in-plane shear strains.
-InGaAs QDs exhibit dominant biaxial strains, and this mechanism could thus explain why the optimal Raman coupling for these QDs is elliptical, as seen in Appendix \ref{app:ingaas_ramsey}.
+Here, a deviation from pure circular polarization would activate the $\pi_z$ contribution and could enhance the Raman coupling.
+This would require a significant value of the $\epsilon$ LH mixing term arising, for example, from in-plane asymmetry of the confinement, and in-plane shear strains.
+InGaAs QDs exhibit both, and this mechanism could thus explain why the optimal Raman coupling for these QDs is elliptical, as seen in Appendix \ref{app:ingaas_ramsey}.
+The solid immersion lens present in Device 1 further increases the numerical aperture and could enhance this effect.